polymathuniversata/nimo/docs/task.md

 ## Notes

 - Some `any` types may be acceptable in error handling contexts
-- Vue 3 global properties may require special type declarations
+- React global properties may require special type declarations
-- Consider using Vue's official types for better integration
+- Consider using React's official types for better integration